tbela99/css-parser/files/css-module.md

 ### Mixing scopes

-scopes can be mixed together using the bitwise OR operator '|'
+scopes can be mixed using the bitwise OR operator '|'

 ```typescript